ZeyingZhou/cocodeditor/README.md

 - You will see a Monaco-based editor (similar to VS Code).
 - All edits are synchronized in real time across users in the same project.
 - The editor supports multiple languages (JavaScript, Python, C++ and much more).
-- Chat with teammates in the side panel for quick communication.
+- Real time chat with teammates in the side panel for quick communication.
 - Teammates shown with status